Carter Harrison III: Second mayoralty (1893)

 Harrison was again elected mayor in 1893, in time for the World's Columbian Exposition being held in the city.
 Harrison stated that his desire was to show the world the "true" Chicago during the world's fair.

 Harrison was sworn in for his fifth nonconsecutive term on April 17, 1893.
 Harrison's first acts after being sworn in were to immediately submit vetoes of several ordinances that the council had already passed, one which served the interests of the Midland Elevated Railway (which stockbroker James R. Keene held significant stake in) and another which would have granted the Hygeia Springs Company permission to supply water into the city (which would have advanced a controversial project by Wisconsin businessman James C. McElroy to pipe water from the famed springs in Waukesha, Wisconsin to the grounds of the world's fair).
 Mayor Washburne had similarly vetoed the same ordinances in his final act as mayor.
 All vetoes were sustained.

+A Washington Post obituary credited Harrison with having, contributed largely to the success of the Exposition, "by his unwearying zeal in its behalf."

 Harrison appointed 1st Ward Alderman "Bathhouse" John Coughlin to sit on the reception committee for the world's fair.
 This appointment was a small part in Harrison's plan to create a centralized Democratic Party machine consisting of empowered ward committeemen and precinct captains that would answer to the local Democratic Party.
 The plan would not be accomplished until Anton Cermak came to power in Chicago politics in the 1920s.